TheDarkSide1992/software_quality_exam/README.md

 # software_quality_exam

-This project is a rewritten code denpending on the HotelBokigProject Writen in C# The goal is to rewrite the core in python and design several tests.
+This project is a rewritten code depending on the HotelBokigProject Written in C# The goal is to rewrite the core in python and design several tests.
-THis Project Was Written as n exam project at EASV(Buisnes Academy South West
+This Project Was Written as n exam project at EASV(Buisnes Academy South West

-##Devs
+## Devs

 * Jens
 * Emil
 * Andreas

 ## Setup

 Install the Python dependencies.

 ## set up venv